Globalization for Perturbative Quantization of Nonlinear Split AKSZ Sigma Models on Manifolds with Boundary: The modified differential Quantum Master Equation (mdQME)

 \section{The modified differential Quantum Master Equation (mdQME)}

 The mQME, as a condition to hold in the BV-BFV formalism on manifolds with boundary, needs to be modified for a globalized AKSZ theory.
 The more general condition is called the \textsf{modified differential Quantum Master Equation (mdQME)}.
 The classical and quantum aspects of this modification are discussed in \cite{BCM,CMR1}, and first discussed for manifolds with boundary in \cite{CMW2}.
-In this section we want to show that the mdQME is indeed satisfied for the construction so far.
-We have the following theorem (For the notion of anomaly free theory, see definition \ref{hidden_faces} below). \begin{thm}[mdQME for AKSZ] Consider the full covariant perturbative state $\btpsi$ as a quantization of an anomaly free AKSZ theory with target $T^*[-1]M$, where $M$ is a graded manifold.
-Then

-where we denote by $\dr_x$ the de Rham differential on $\Bar{M}$, the body of the graded manifold $M$. \end{thm} We will to prove this by considering the Feynman graphs of the theory analogously to the proof of the mQME in \cite{CMR2}. \begin{rem} We want to think of the operator
+We want to think of the operator

-as a connection on the total space of states bundle over (a part of) the moduli space of classical solutions of the theory.
+as a connection on the total bundle of spaces of states over (a part of) the moduli space of classical solutions of the theory.
+We call this operator the \textsf{quantum Grothendieck BFV (GBFV) operator}.

+\begin{rem} As already mentioned, the quantum GBFV operator $\nabla_\mathsf{G}$ is an operator on forms valued in sections of the total bundle of states, which is a graded vector space and it is an operator of total degree $1$, but not of form degree $1$.
+We will call it an operator instead of a connection, since it can be misleading to think of $-\I\hbar\Delta_{\calV_{\Sigma,x}}+\frac{\I}{\hbar}\boldsymbol{\Omega}_{\de\Sigma}$ as a connection $1$-form.
+Rather, it defines a Maurer--Cartan element in the dg Lie algebra of differential forms with values in sections of the endomorphism bundle of the total state space. \end{rem}

 The goal of this section can be rephrased as showing that the state gives a well-defined $\qtconn$-cohomology class.
-For this we have to show that: \begin{enumerate} \item The state defines a flat section (the mdQME), \item The connection $\qtconn$ is flat, i.e. $\qtconn^2 = 0$, \item The cohomology class of $\btpsi$ is independent of the choices made, i.e. if we alter any of these choices, the state changes in a controlled way \end{enumerate} This will be the program of this Section.
-Heuristically, this result can be interpreted as saying that the state comes from a well-defined function on (a part of) the moduli space of classical solutions of the theory. \end{rem}
+For this we have to show that: \begin{enumerate} \item The state defines a closed section with respect to $\nabla_\mathsf{G}$ (the mdQME), \item The operator $\qtconn$ is a coboundary operator, i.e. $\qtconn^2 = 0$, \item The cohomology class of $\btpsi_{\Sigma,x}$ is independent of the choices made, i.e. if we alter any of these choices, the state changes in a controlled way. \end{enumerate} This will be the program of this section.
+Heuristically, this result can be interpreted as saying that the state comes from a well-defined function on (a part of) the moduli space of classical solutions of the theory.